Immigration Documents

 C. Class of entry (F-1, J-1, H-1B, etc.)

-D. Length of stay (usually "D/S" or Duration of Status if obtaining F or J status or a specific date for H-1B, E-3, O-1, or TN scholars).
+D. Length of stay (usually "D/S" (duration of status) if obtaining F or J status or a specific date for H-1B, E-3, O-1, or TN scholars).

 SEVIS I-901 Receipt (F-1s and J-1s only)